Fiona Bombardier: Career

+Single skating

 Early years

 Despite skating from a young age, Bombardier would later say that she had been unaware of her mother's successful career as a competitive figure skater until she was ten.
 She initially trained at the Newmarket Skating Club, before moving to the Richmond Training Centre circa 2018.

 When the 2020–21 edition of Skate Canada Challenge was held virtually in the midst of the COVID-19 pandemic, Bombardier won the short program in the junior women's competition, but dropped to sixth overall after coming tenth in the free skate segment.
 She enjoyed more success the following season, winning the silver medal at the 2022 Canadian Junior Championships.
 Following this result she was assigned to make her international debut at the Egna Spring Trophy.
 Initially sixth after the short program, she came second in the free skate, rising to third overall and capturing the bronze medal.
 Bombardier said that "the score was satisfying, and I accomplished my goals."